 |User Access||“Manage user access for your organization using the User Access feature.”||The first “user access” is lowercase because it refers to user access as a concept.
 The second “user access” is capitalized because it refers to the User Access feature offered on cloud.redhat.com.|

 |Sources||“Add a source by going to Settings > Sources.”
 "Check the Sources table for status."
 Button text: "Add source"||“Sources” is only capitalized when it directly refers to a subsection, feature, or location in the UI.
 Always write buttons in sentence case.|

 If you’re referencing tools outside your company’s product portfolio, write the product names as they appear in the respective company’s documentation.

 For example, if you’re referencing a product in AWS and Amazon capitalizes it, capitalize it in your writing.

 Capitalization for breadcrumb trails

 Usually, page titles appear in a breadcrumb trail.
+If all page titles are in title case, they should appear in title case in the breadcrumb trail.
 If all page titles are in sentence case, they should also appear in sentence case in the breadcrumb trail.

 However, breadcrumb trails aren’t limited to page titles alone.
 If a name entered by a user (such as “vagrant-host”) is included in the breadcrumb trail, then use the same case that the name appears in.